 A delegate of ZTE Corporation (China) presented TSAG-C021 related to measures to promote participation of next generation engineers in the work of ITU-T.

-Several delegations took the floor to support the proposal and make further suggestions, including a mentorship programme with volunteer mentors (e.g., from the study group leadership teams), the collection of lessons learned on mentorship programmes and education about standardization (ITU-R, IEC, ETSI were mentioned as examples), the use of existing mechanisms in ITU (e.g., Kaleidoscope conference / ITU Journal) to attract next generation engineers and mentor familiarize them with the work of ITU-T.
+Several delegations took the floor to support the proposal and make further suggestions, including a mentorship programme with volunteer mentors (e.g., from the study group leadership teams), the collection of lessons learned on mentorship programmes and education about standardization (ITU-R, IEC, ETSI were mentioned as examples), the use of existing mechanisms in ITU (e.g., Kaleidoscope conference / ITU Journal/SG newcomer sessions and SG mentors) to attract next generation engineers and mentor familiarize them with the work of ITU-T.

 It was agreed to use the RG-IEM interim meetings to elaborate the proposals made in TSAG-C021 and the feedback received during the discussion.